 Thermal Oxidisers from the Bronx Thermal Solution’s team provide engineering and manufacturing of high-quality Recuperative Thermal Oxidisers and Regenerative Thermal Oxidisers.
-Bronx manufactures it’s highly efficient Oxidisers in Slovakia, by its sister company Bronx Process Technologies s.r.o.
+Bronx manufactures its highly efficient Oxidisers in Slovakia, at Bronx Process Technologies s.r.o.

 On a coil coating line, a thermal oxidiser is the process unit for air pollution control.
 Thermal oxidisers are typically used to destroy Hazardous Air Pollutants (HAPs) and Volatile Organic Compounds (VOC’s) from industrial air streams.
 The oxidiser decomposes the hazardous gases at a high temperature and releases them into the atmosphere.

 Bronx oxidisers are individually designed to ensure your system is perfectly matched to your requirements.
 Bronx Thermal Oxidisers are designed and manufactured to provide a highly energy-efficient system that meets required high levels of VOC destruction.

 There are two types of Oxidisers manufactured by Bronx Thermal: